remorses/s3-filepond-uploads-container/README.md

 # Upload you file to S3 using filepond and a docker container

-Container that receives uploads at path `/upload` and upload the files in an s3 bucket.
+Container that receives uploads at path `/upload` and send the files in an s3 bucket.
-Can be used with (`filepond`)[https://pqina.nl/filepond/] using the container url.
+The files Key and url are made with a random string so that these files can be exposed with `public-read` ACL and used directly in your app, Can be used with (`filepond`)[https://pqina.nl/filepond/] using the container url as the `server` parameter.

+The image is 20 Mb uncompressed, the files are handled as streams so memory usage shoud not be high

 To see an example add the required env vars `ACCESS_KEY_ID` `SECRET_ACCESS_KEY` in an `.env` file and run in different terminal tabs
 `docker compose up --build`